 The Miami Marlins Foundation launched the Home Plate Meals Relief Fund with an initial investment of $100,000 to make a Marlins Impact in addressing urgent food security issues across the South Florida community due to COVID-19.

 Funds will be used to support the growing food security needs in South Florida, which have been heightened by COVID-19, including local children, seniors, and impacted working families - to ensure the local community receives the necessary proper nutrition.

 During these unprecedented times, we are coming together to do our part to support each other and our local communities in need.
 We have set up a donation link below for those that would like to contribute and help as we build this fund together to respond to immediate needs.

-The Miami Marlins Foundation are hosting drive-thru food distributions at Marlins Park on Tuesdays with DeliverLean and Wednesdays with FarmShare throughout May.
-The distribution begin at 1:00pm until supplies last.
+The Miami Marlins Foundation are hosting drive-thru food distributions at loanDepot park on Wednesdays with FarmShare throughout June.
+The distribution begins at 1:00PM until supplies last.

 The Miami Marlins and Tito’s Handmade Vodka distributed approximately 2,700 meals to the service and hospitality industry through the Home Plate Meals Relief Fund and Tito’s Food for Friends.

 The Miami Marlins worked with their partners at UHealth to thank the frontline healthcare workers by providing the staff at the University of Miami Health System with meals.

 The Miami Marlins Foundation, through the Home Plate Meals Relief Fund, surprised senior citizens at various local Sedano’s Supermarkets by covering the costs of their groceries.